Trim Shut Down — Best Trim App Alternatives in 2026

 2. Rocket Money — the closest like-for-like

 - Cons: Bank linking required (Plaid); US-only; Premium runs $7–14/month; negotiation still takes a percentage of savings.
+If cancellation friction is exactly what pushed you off Trim, read is Rocket Money safe first — and our Subgrove vs Rocket Money comparison.

 3. Bobby — cheapest private option for iPhone